 Medium: The structure is made of half-inch thick Corten steel and stands 28 feet high and 18 feet wide.

-Location: Between the Campus Recreation and Wellness Centre and the University of Ontario Institute of Technology’s (UOIT) Automotive Centre of Excellence.
+Location: Between the Campus Recreation and Wellness Centre and Ontario Tech’s Automotive Centre of Excellence.

 The Medicine Wheel is an important teaching and learning tool in some First Nations cultures.
 While the teachings surrounding the Medicine Wheel vary from Nation to Nation, it teaches about life and that we are all connected.
 It is about how to live in harmony with all creation.

-This Medicine Wheel was created and installed in consultation with the Aboriginal Student Centre at Durham College and the Aboriginal Resource Centre at the University of Ontario Institute of Technology.
+This Medicine Wheel was created and installed in consultation with the First Peoples Indigenous Centre at Durham College and the Aboriginal Resource Centre at Ontario Tech.